 Welcome to Needles of Hope!

 Do you suffer from chronic pain, migraines, depression, anxiety, fatigue or a neurologically-derived disorder?
 Did you recently suffer from a stroke and require rehabilitation?
 Or have you tried all Western options, and are looking for an alternative to your health care?
-Or for your eye care?
+Or for your vision care?
 Needles of Hope is a Chinese medicine clinic offering a safe, effective and drug-free alternative.

 Our purpose is to bring BALANCE back to your body, so that your body can begin to naturally heal itself.
 We strive to provide a blend of proven classical Chinese Medicine practices with cutting-edge modern advancements, and are committed to the success of your treatment.